cfengine/documentation/overview/glossary.markdown

 They are also convergent, meaning they can only nudge the system closer to a steady state, never destabilize it.
 While there are ways a user could override this, it's almost never a good idea to do so.

-#### Promise

-The CFEngine software manages every intended system outcome as _promises_ to be kept.
-A CFEngine Promise corresponds roughly to a rule in other software products, but importantly promises are always things that can be kept and repaired continuously, on a real time basis, not just once at install-time.

 #### Referencing